Toy Soldiers (novel)

 Toy Soldiers is an original novel written by Paul Leonard and based on the long-running British science fiction television series Doctor Who.
+The book was published in 1995.
 It features the Seventh Doctor, Bernice, Chris and Roz.

 Synopsis

 The Doctor, Benny, Chris and Roz are in Europe in the aftermath of World War I. Children are going missing and it is tied to an alien world that has been going through its own war.